novuhq/novu/docs/docs/channels/chat/slack.md

    });
    ```

-   - subscriberId is a custom identifier used when identifying your users within the Novu platform.
+   - subscriberId is a custom identifier used when identifying your users within the Novu platform. .[Read more here](/platform/subscribers).
    - providerId is a unique provider identifier.
 We recommend using our ChatProviderIdEnum.Slack if you're using Node, else string of `slack` to specify the provider.
    - The third parameter is the credentials object.
 In this case we use the webhookUrl property to specify the webhook URL generated in the previous step.